Daivasmara/tic-tac-toe/README.md

 ## Will be Added Soon

-* End Game Result Screen
+* End game result screen
-* Forbid Player to Replace Already Filled Panel
+* Forbid player to replace already filled panel

 ### How to Run this App